nopnop2002/Raspberry-TM1637/README.md

 # Software requirement
 WiringPi Library
-This project uses the wiringPiSPISetup() function to initialize SPI, and use /dev/spidev0.0.
+This project uses the wiringPiSetupGpio() function to initialize GPIO.
-If you use it on a board other than the RPI board, you may need to change the SPI device.
+If you use it on a board other than the RPI board, you may need to change the GPIO number.
 As far as I know, there are these libraries.
 - WiringPi for OrangePi
 - WiringPi for BananaPi